raryelcostasouza/ezWiFiHotspot/README.md

  ezWiFiHotspot
-Simple and easy GUI for creating wifi hotspots on Linux using create_ap (https://github.com/oblique/create_ap)
+Simple and easy GUI for creating wifi hotspots on Linux using create_ap (https://github.com/oblique/create_ap) behind the scenes.

-# Coming soon
+# New version 10/04/2019
-1. Configuration entirely via GUI
+1. Configuration available entirely via GUI
+2. Preliminary tests for dependencies and wifi board support
-2. More detailed error messages
+3. More detailed error messages

 # Requirements
-1. create_ap (Download and install from https://github.com/oblique/create_ap)
+1. create_ap.
+Download and install from https://github.com/oblique/create_ap or from the deps subfolder on this repository.
 2. dnsmasq
 3. hostapd
-4. net-tools (ifconfig)
+4. iptables
+5. ip
+6. iw

 on Ubuntu
-sudo apt install dnsmasq hostapd net-tools
+sudo apt install dnsmasq hostapd iproute2 iw iptables

 # About WiFi boards using proprietary drivers
-It does not work.
-You need to use opensource drivers to be able to use the app.
+It has more chance to work with opensource drivers.

 # Hardware support
 WiFi board need to support AP-mode.